-Although HCF allows packets of a same flow to join different queues, we demonstrate that HCF prevents reordering by using a special updating mechanism.
-We also prove that HCF has an O(1) time complexity, and that it requires significantly less resources than competing fairness algorithms.
+We demonstrate that HCF prevents reordering by using a special updating mechanism.
+We also prove that HCF has an O(1)time complexity, and that it requires significantly less resources than competing fairness algorithms.
 In addition, we explain why HCF does not require any change at the end stations, and in particular does not require any change to the standard TCP protocol.